-Mackerel has double the calories of salmon.
-Mackerel contains 305 calories per 100g, whereas salmon contains 145 calories for the same weight.
+Mackerel has higher calories than salmon.
+Mackerel contains 262 calories per 100g, whereas salmon contains 206 calories for the same weight.

 Mackerel and salmon are devoid of carbohydrates.
 Their carb content is 0.

 Mackerel and salmon are very rich in proteins, and their essential amino acid profiles are very versatile and rich.
-Salmon contains one more gram of protein than mackerel for 100g of each.
+For comparative reasons, mackerel is richer in proteins compared to salmon.

-Although all the fats are lower in salmon than mackerel, when it comes to the most important fat in these fishes, the omega-3 DHA/EPA fats, salmon is a better source of omega fats mackerel.
+When it comes to the most important fat in these fishes, the omega-3 DHA/EPA fats, salmon is a better source of omega fats than mackerel.

 Salmon and mackerel have very rich and versatile vitamin profiles.
-Salmon is richer in vitamins B1, B2, B3, B5, B6, and folate.
-Of these vitamins, B3, B5, B6 are more than the recommended daily values; in addition, vitamin B12, which is also high in salmon (however, less than the vitamin B12 content of mackerel), is also more than the recommended daily value.
+Salmon is richer in vitamins B1, B3, B5, B6, E, D, and folate.
+Of these vitamins, B3, B5, and B6 are more than the recommended daily values; in addition, vitamin B12, which is also high in salmon (however, less than the vitamin B12 content of mackerel), is also more than the recommended daily value.

 Health impacts and diets